 Patricia has been Managing Director of Shared Interest since 2006.
 Prior to this, she was Managing Director of Saint-Gobain Quartz Group.
 Patricia is a member of the UK Fair Trade Leader's Forum, and a member of the Institute of Directors (IoD).
-Patricia is also Chair of Governors for Newcastle High School for Girls and a Governor at St Oswald's RC Primary School.
+Patricia is also Chair of Governors for Newcastle High School for Girls, a Foundation Governor at St Oswald's RC Primary School and a member of the Newcastle Business School Advisory Board.

 Mary is a trustee of Newcastle University staff pension plan, a Deputy Lieutenent for the County of Tyne and Wear.
-Mary is also a Non-Executive Director of Gentoo Group.
-She is also Deputy Lay Chair for North Tyneside NHS Clinical Commissioning Group.
+Mary is also Deputy Lay Chair for North Tyneside NHS Clinical Commissioning Group.
 Previously Mary was the Regional Director of Common Purpose for ten years, and therefore has significant experience in leadership development.

 Martin has worked in international development for over 30 years.
 Following time with Sightsavers, managing their programmes in Asia, Pacific and the Caribbean, he joined Christian Aid as the Deputy International Director before taking up a Director role to lead Christian Aid’s Strategy and People Management function.
 Before leaving Christian Aid in April 2018 he took on a new role as Director of Programme Innovation & Funding to lead the development of programmatic work supported by funding from international institutions, governments, private sector, trusts, foundations and major donors.
 His past non-executive roles have included being the Chair of ECLOF International (global micro-finance NGO based in Geneva), Chair of Health Poverty Action and Treasurer of BOND (network of UK based development organisations).
 He is currently a member of Sightsavers Audit Committee.

-Pauline is currently employed as the CEO of a Scottish educational foundation which supports the development of a major Scottish College, whilst also working as a freelance Associate running a UK pilot programme for Carnegie UK Trust.
-Pauline has worked in the public, third and commercial sectors in business and strategy development and policy led grant making throughout her career.
+Pauline is currently employed as the CEO of a Scottish educational foundation which supports the development of a major Scottish College, whilst also working as a freelance management and research consultant for organisations including Carnegie UK Trust and Scottish Government, for which she is currently conducting a review of fair trade in Scotland.
+Pauline has worked in the public, third and commercial sectors in business and strategy development, policy led grant making and research and evaluation throughout her career.
 She has been active in the fair trade movement at grass roots level for over 25 years.

 Keith has worked in banking and finance for most of his career.
 Prior to joining Shared Interest, he worked as Treasury Director at a listed property investment company.
 Keith has also been involved in a number of voluntary organisations.
 He served on the board of Dance City, the national dance agency for the North of England, and on the funding committee for Percy Hedley Foundation, which provides services for disabled people.